-The Partnership has been created to provide Limited Partners with an investment in (a) producing, primarily non-operated, oil and natural gas properties and/or production assets characterized by long life reserves with predictable production performance and cash flow profiles ("Producing Long Life Assets"); and (b) a pool of professionally selected gross over-riding royalties and similar interests (including non-operated working interests) in oil and natural gas production and/or production revenue ("Oil & Gas Royalties" and, together with the Producing Long Life Assets, the "Investments"), in order to generate:
+The Partnership created the Oil & Gas Royalty Income Class, a class of limited partnership units of the Partnership, to provide Oil & Gas Royalty Income Class Limited Partners with an investment primarily in (a) gross overriding royalties on producing oil and natural gas properties characterized by long life reserves with predictable production performance and cash flow profiles (potentially including GORRs on undeveloped land positions which have potential for oil & gas development and/or exploration) ("Producing Long Life GORR Assets"); and, to a lesser extent, (b) a pool of professionally selected joint venture interests on properties considered prospective for oil and natural gas development entitling the Partnership to royalties and on oil and natural gas production ("Other GORR Assets") and, together, with the Producing Long Life GORR Assets, the "Investments"), in order to generate:

-- (a) monthly income paid from revenues generated by the Producing Long Life Assets and the Oil & Gas Royalties; - (b) potential capital appreciation; - (c) liquidity upon divestiture of assets; and - (d) a 100% tax deductible (over time) investment by incurring Canadian Oil and Gas Property Expenses ("COGPE") and/or Canadian Development Expense ("CDE").
+- (a) monthly income paid from revenues generated by the Investments; - (b) potential capital appreciation; - (c) liquidity upon divestiture of assets; and - (d) a tax deductible investment (over time) by incurring Canadian Oil and Gas Property Expenses ("COGPE") and/or Canadian Development Expense ("CDE").

-The General Partner intends to target a minimum 12% annualized net return to Limited Partners over the life of the Partnership (not including any tax savings) through Distributions of Distributable Cash and the value realized from a Liquidity Event.
+The General Partner intends to target a minimum 12% annualized net return to Oil & Gas Royalty Income Class Limited Partners over the life of the Partnership (not including any tax savings) through Distributions of Distributable Cash and the value realized from a Liquidity Event.